avigewirtz/avigewirtz.github.io-/make/makefiles.md

 # Automating Incremental Builds With make

 As we have seen, implementing incremental builds manually is possible but it requires some work.
-In particular, it requires you to:
+In particular, you need to:

 1. Keep track of which `.c` and `.h` files were modified since the last build.
 2. Keep track of which `.o` files are affected by the changes to the `.c` and `.h` files.